 "At-Will" vs. Contract Employment Terms

-"At-will" employment is the most common form of employment, but in some cases there may be an employment contract guaranteeing payments for six months to a year.
-"At-will" employment implies that either the employer or employee may end the job at any time for any reason, so long as it is not illegal to do so If an employment contract exists between the parties, state and federal laws will determine the validity and enforcement of the contract terms for people living in Ottawa.
+"At-will" employment is the most common type of employment, but in some cases there may be an employment contract guaranteeing payments for six months to a year.
+"At-will" employment means that either the employer or the employee can terminate the position at any given time, even without a particular reason, so long as the termination does not violate the law In the instance that the employer and employee have an employment contract, laws from both the state and federal government will apply to the city of Ottawa

 Anti-Discrimination laws in Ottawa

 Discriminating at any time of employment such as hiring, workplace environment, and terminating, is illegal according to laws applicable to Ottawa residents.
 People who live and work in Ottawa must follow laws which make it illegal to discriminate on the basis of particular categories.
 These categories include race, gender, age, national origin, and disability.